YTingWu/proto-navigation/README.md

 ![Example](images/demo.gif)

-* Navigate to message definition
-* Navigate to service method definition
+* Press **F12** (Go to Definition) in a `.proto` file to navigate directly to message definitions in your codebase
+* Press **F12** on service method definitions to jump to the corresponding service implementation file
-* Set the service file location in .proto files
+* Automatically detect and set the service file location in `.proto` files
+* Supports manual service file configuration for more control

 > **Note:** Please note that if your `.proto` file imports external `.proto` files, such as `google/protobuf/empty.proto`, the navigation process might be slower.